TylerTemp/SaintsField/README.md

 > [!IMPORTANT]
 > Enable `SaintsEditor` before using

 Change the label text of a field.
-(To change element label of an array/list, use `RichLabel` instead.)
+(To change element label of an array/list, use `FieldLabelText` instead.)

 Parameters: